5 Steps Toward Getting Your Missouri Salesperson License

 Getting licensed for your new career might seem a bit daunting, but we’re here to guide you through the process.
 Read on to learn the five steps you’ll need to take before starting your career in Missouri real estate.

-Complete Pre-Licensing education.
+Complete Pre-Licensing Education.

 *For licensed attorneys and those licensed in other jurisdictions, please click here to see additional examination and licensure eligibility requirements.

 After you complete all the course materials, meet the minimum time requirement, and pass the practice exam, there is a final exam.
-The passing score is 75%.
+The minimum passing score is 75%.

 Complete the Application for License.

 Once the eligibility requirements are completed and the licensing exam is passed, you may apply for your salesperson license.
 You must submit the completed application within six months of the date of your 48-hour pre-examination course completion.
 The application can be found on the DPR Real Estate Commission website.